Skip to main content

 I want to hear from you if you think these proposed priorities contribute to achieving our vision of a more peaceful, equal and sustainable world?

-The final question: how we can improve delivery of our development cooperation and humanitarian action?
+The final question: how can we improve delivery of our development cooperation and humanitarian action?

 The greatest difference will be in how we do things.
 We are committed to doing things differently: to better influence, to strengthen coherence, to build our capacity, to learn, to engage.